mendel5/windows/README.md

 - Windows 11: Die PIN soll nicht angefordert werden, nachdem sich der Bildschirm automatisch ausgeschaltet hat.
 Einstellungen --> Konten --> Anmeldeoptionen --> "Wenn Sie längere Zeit abwesend waren, wann soll Windows Sie zur erneuten Anmeldung auffordern?" --> Nie
 - Sekunden in der Mitteilungszentrale (Taskleiste) anzeigen: Rechtsklick auf die Uhrzeit in der Taskleiste --> Datum und Uhrzeit anpassen --> Zeit in der Mitteilungszentrale anzeigen --> Auf "Ein" setzen
 - Aktivitätshistorie (bei Win + Tab): Settings --> Privacy --> Activity history --> uncheck "Store my activity history on this device"
+- Default printer: Settings --> Bluetooth & Devices --> Printers & Scanners --> Scroll down to "Let Windows manage my default printer".
+By default, this is set to "On".
+If it is set to "On", then Windows will set the most recently used printer as your default printer.
+This means that when you print something the next time, the most recently used printer will be used again.
+If it is set to "Off", the user can set a default printer and this default printer will always be used, independent of any other recently used other printers.
 - Optional: Minidump / Memory Dump Version: Set to `Automatic memory dump` (by typing `SystemPropertiesAdvanced.exe` in the start menu --> Startup and Recovery --> Settings)

 ## Windows 10: Activate ESU updates